Lioncat2002/computerProjPy/README.md

 # Requirements
-The following libraries need to be installed:
+The following libraries/softwares need to be installed:
 1. matplotlib
 2. numpy
+3. mysqlconnector

-and python 3.8 or newer
+4. python 3.8 or newer
+5. mysql